sonmartinn/fast-react-pizza/README.md

 ✨ Key Features
 Diverse Pizza Menu: Displays a list of available pizzas with detailed information about ingredients and prices.

-Shopping Cart:
+--Shopping Cart:

-Add, increase, or decrease product quantities.
++ Add, increase, or decrease product quantities.

-Remove products from the cart.
++ Remove products from the cart.

-Automatic total price calculation.
++ Automatic total price calculation.

-Order Placement:
+--Order Placement:

-Simple and easy-to-use form for entering delivery information.
++ Simple and easy-to-use form for entering delivery information.

-Handles order logic and submits data to a "server" (mocked or real API).
++ Handles order logic and submits data to a "server" (mocked or real API).

-Order Tracking: Allows users to view the status and details of their placed orders.
+-- Order Tracking: Allows users to view the status and details of their placed orders.

-Geolocation Integration: (If applicable) Uses the navigator.geolocation API to automatically populate the delivery address.
+-- Geolocation Integration: (If applicable) Uses the navigator.geolocation API to automatically populate the delivery address.

-Modern State Management: Utilizes Redux Toolkit to effectively manage complex application state, avoiding "prop drilling."
+-- Modern State Management: Utilizes Redux Toolkit to effectively manage complex application state, avoiding "prop drilling."

 🛠️ Installation and Running the Project
 1. Prerequisites